purinda/grooveshark-server/README.md

 #Grooveshark Server
-This can be run on any computer as an application or on a raspberry pi or any other single board computer as a server and let others connect to it and play songs using the [https://github.com/purinda/grooveshark-webui](Web front-end hosted).
+This can be run on any computer as an application or on a raspberry pi or any other single board computer as a server and let others connect to it and play songs using the [Web front-end](https://github.com/purinda/grooveshark-webui).
 Server implements a TCP Server which implements very few commands just so it can Play, Pause, Stop and change Volume levels.

 #Goal